boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 ## Partial API

-There's an interesting method on each of the Temporal built-ins that I'd assume most people who have used Rust would be familiar with `from`.
+There's an interesting method on each of the Temporal built-ins that I'd assume most people who have used Rust would be familiar with: `from`.
 But this isn't Rust's friendly `From` trait.
 No, this `from` is a behemoth method that takes a `JsValue` and automagically gives you back the built-in that you'd like or throws.
 That's right!
 Give it a string, give